johsteffens/beth/doc/bcore/btcl.md

 Specifically:

   * Contiguous code represents [one expression](one-expression) (built from expressions or literals).
 There are no statements.
-  * An expression represents the state of an object.
+  * An expression represents an object.
   * Functions are first class objects.

 ## Cheat Sheet